praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/deploying_to_VumiGo_and_standalone.rst

-Deploying to vumiGo and standalone
+Deploying to VumiGo and Standalone
 ==================================

-This tutorial is under constructions.
+In this part of the tutorial, we will learn how to deploy our app to `VumiGo <https://go.vumi.org>`_ and standalone using our sandbox skeleton app example.